Skip to main content

 • If a patient qualifies for nuchal translucency measurement, which is completed at 11-14 weeks gestational age, the measurement is combined with the MST results to increase the accuracy of the screen.

 2. Non-invasive Prenatal Screening (NIPS) – For some patients (ex: twins detected in the second trimester, previous pregnancy affected by certain chromosome differences, or high risk MST for trisomy 21), this testing is funded by provincial health insurance (ex: MSI).
-It detects fetal DNA in the maternal bloodstream, and is slightly more accurate than Maternal Serum Testing.
+It detects DNA from the pregnancy in the maternal bloodstream, and is slightly more accurate than Maternal Serum Testing.
 It can be completed at any time in the pregnancy after 10 weeks gestational age.
 It only needs to be completed once.

 Types of Privately Funded Prenatal Screening:

-1. Non-invasive Prenatal Screening (NIPS) – This test detects fetal DNA in the maternal bloodstream and is slightly more accurate than Maternal Serum Testing (MST).
+1. Non-invasive Prenatal Screening (NIPS) – This test detects DNA from the pregnancy in the maternal bloodstream and is slightly more accurate than Maternal Serum Testing (MST).
 It can be completed at any time in the pregnancy after 10 weeks gestational age.
 It only needs to be completed once.
 Any pregnant individual can have this test completed for prenatal screening, and the results can be reported sooner than the MST.

 • To complete this testing, a dating ultrasound is preferred to confirm pregnancy dating and viability.